Note: This is an archived Handbook entry from 2015.

 |Learning Outcomes: ||

-- An in-depth knowledge of the specialist area of environmental law within the ambit of the four subjects chosen
+- an in-depth knowledge of the specialist area of environmental law and associated disciplinary areas

-- Detailed knowledge of the complex law and regulation in the field covered by those subjects
+- detailed knowledge of the complex law and regulation in the field

-- The capacity to identify new laws and/or apply existing law in the rapidly evolving legal context for energy and resources
+- the capacity to identify new laws and/or apply existing law in the rapidly evolving legal context for environmental law, including international environmental law

 |Course Structure & Available Subjects: ||